Gamowy/ColorSwap/README.md

 # ColorSwap
 Clone of a popular android game for Windows.
-Made using C++ & SFML.
+Written in C++ with SFML library.

 ## Run the game
 To run this game you can either: